 Many of us spend hours on the internet each week, and with that browsing comes some threats to your sensitive data.
 Every site you visit can collect information about you and your browsing habits, including identifying information, shopping history, and account data.
 You should know what companies can do with your info and which laws regulate your data privacy.

-Keep reading this comprehensive guide to learn how data privacy impacts your life every day, plus ways you can keep your data safe like using one of the best VPNs, antivirus software, or even ad blockers.
+Keep reading this comprehensive guide to learn how data privacy impacts your life every day and why you should keep your personal information private.
+Plus, we cover tested ways you can keep your data safe, like using a virtual private network, antivirus software, and ad blockers, as well as taking back control of your exposed information with a data removal service.

 Data privacy laws and regulations